rcaferati/ras-fullpage-strategies/README.md

 React awesome slider fullpage strategies and usage examples.
 For more information about the slider itself please access the main repository at [rcaferati/react-awesome-slider](https://github.com/rcaferati/ras-fullpage-strategies)

 The `Navigation` HOC exposes a number of methods for dealing with fullpage navigation.
-The code bellow is a basic concept example, if you want a functional one just check out the NextJS folder.
+The code bellow is a basic concept example, if you want a functional one just check out the [NextJS example folder](https://github.com/rcaferati/ras-fullpage-strategies/tree/master/nextjs-example).

 | Method                  | Type                     | Description                                                                        |